Ramapati Shastri

 Ramapati Shastri is an Indian politician and a member of the 6th, 7th, 10th, 11th, 12th, 13th, and 17th Legislative Assembly of Uttar Pradesh of India.
 Currently, he is serving as Cabinet Minister of Social Welfare and Minister of SC & ST Welfare in the Yogi Adityanath government.
 He represents the Mankapur (Assembly constituency) in Gonda district of Uttar Pradesh and is a member of the Bharatiya Janata Party.
-He is also elected as Protem Speaker of 18th Uttar Pradesh Legislative Assembly.
+He is also elected as Pro tem Speaker of 18th Uttar Pradesh Legislative Assembly.

 Early life and education

 Shastri was born on 15 October 1952 in Bishnoharpur village of the Gonda district to his father Ram Laut who belongs to tanbina gotra of Kori/koli caste.
 He married Lt.
 Mangla Devi, with whom he has one son and one daughter.
 He passed high school and intermediate examination from Gandhi Inter College, Nawabganj.
 In 1984, he received the degree of Shastri from Sampurnanand Sanskrit University, Varanasi.